MG Software.

 Pros

-• +Promotes writing accessible and maintainable tests
+• +Promotes writing accessible and maintainable tests from the user perspective

-• +Prevents testing implementation details
+• +Prevents testing implementation details so tests break less during refactoring

 Cons

-• -Not a complete framework — requires a test runner like Jest or Vitest
+• -Not a complete framework: requires a test runner like Jest or Vitest

-• -Learning curve when migrating from enzyme-style testing
+• -Learning curve when migrating from enzyme-style testing with shallow rendering

 Which tool does MG Software recommend?